Friday, June 26, 2020

 In 1826, when Rev. Michael Mason Sr. wrote his will in Madison County, Alabama, his wife was Rebecca.

 The 1830 Madison County, Alabama census shows her to be a woman aged 40 - 49.
-In their household was a female child age five to nine.
-If she married around the age of 18, their marriage would have taken place between no earlier than 1799 and 1808, give or take a couple years although she may have married him at later date.
+In their household was a female child aged five to nine.
+If she married around the age of 18, their marriage would have taken place between no earlier than 1799 and 1808, give or take a couple years although she may have married him at a later date.
 Rebecca is much too young to be the mother of my ancestor Joesph Mason.
 However, she is very likely to be the mother of the female child in the household in 1830.
 In December of 1838, records were also being entered in the orphan's court of Madison County, which indicates that Michael Mason Sr. had a minor heir.
 Minor heirs could be either underage children or underage grandchildren, who were children of a deceased child of Michael's

 In a deed dated 22 December 1838, Mrs. Rebecca Mason and John K. Ward of Madison County, Mississippi sold a tract of land in Madison County, Alabama to John Bayless.